Western-Health-Covid19-Collaboration/wh_covid19_app/README.md

-# Western Health COVID-19 app - WHAC19
+# WHAC19 - Western Health Anaesthesia Covid-19

 The WHAC19 app is a tool to safeguard the welfare of Western Health anaesthetists during COVID-19 and provide instant access to the most up-to-date information for time-critical procedures to ensure optimal patient care.
 This app will contain information for frontline medical staff on subjects such as: